iztiar/iztiar-core/schemas/app-config.schema.md

         the module may be specified either by its ESM name (e.g. `@iztiar/iztizr-broker`), or as `'core'`

-        this key is mandatory and no default is provided
+        this key is mandatory, no default is provided

     - `class` key specifies the class to be invoked inside of the module